bpptkg/bmaclient/README.md

 print(content)
 ```

-For the API that requires parameters to be set in the URL path, you can pass
+For the APIs that require parameters to be set in the URL path, you can pass
 those parameters in the method arguments:

 ```python